seewoo5/seewoo5.github.io/_posts/2023-06-29-low-rank-gspin.md

 </details>

-Now we can state the structure theorem for Clifford algebras, which immediately follows from the above structure theorems for CSGAs.
+Now we can state the structure theorem for Clifford algebras, which follows from the above structure theorems for CSGAs.

 > **<ins>Theorem</ins>.** Let $n = \dim(V)$, $d = \mathrm{disc}(V)$, and $E = F(\sqrt{d})$.
 Then we have
 >